ShelfofSheElfs/Cyg-Loop-S1m-Obs/README.md

 - Alnitak Observatory A1 CDK17 (Remote Tasking)
 - Montgomery College On-Site Celestron 11" Optical Tubes (Tasked)
 - Hubble FITS (Open-SOurce)

+In progress is a script to compress FITS files with RICE1 so they can be uploaded here, said script will also be uploaded alongside.
+This will not be mentioned in the paper.